runeanielsen/typesense-clj/README.md

 ## Search

 Search for documents in a collection.
-The query options can be found [here.](https://typesense.org/docs/0.21.0/api/documents.html#search)

 ```clojure
 (search! settings